 Students shall report all arrests, tickets and charges involving alcohol or illegal drugs to the student affairs officer no later than seven (7) calendar days after the arrest, ticket or charge.
 This includes, but is not limited to, all arrests, tickets or charges for driving or operating a motor vehicle while intoxicated or impaired.

 The College may request any CPHS student to complete an additional criminal background check if the College is asked to provide information to regulatory bodies to support the execution of their duties of protecting the public health.
 Students have the right to request from the College of Pharmacy and Health Sciences copies of all documents and other information shared with these regulatory bodies.

-Following an arrest, ticket or charge, occupational therapy doctoral students should review the National Board Certification of Occupational Therapy (NBCOT) information on character review to assess their ability to apply for the NBCOT examination.
+Following an arrest, ticket or charge, occupational therapy doctoral and athletic training masters students should review the websites of their respective certification organizations (OT- National Board Certification of Occupational Therapy, NBCOT; AT – Board of Certification, BOC) to assess their ability to apply for exams.

 IV.
 CONSEQUENCES OF FAILURE TO ADHERE TO THIS POLICY/APPEAL